Skip to content

 agg may be available in your operating system's packager manager repository.
 Search for agg or asciinema-agg.

-If it's not there then you can download prebuilt agg binary or build from source.
+If it's not there then you can download prebuilt agg binary, use the container image, or build from source.

 Prebuilt binaries